-“To speak with the. . .”
-She glanced at Mr. Suarez and said, “Need a minute.”
-When he nodded, she closed the distance between us and spoke in a low, tight voice.
+“To speak with the …” She glanced at Mr. Suarez and said, “Need a minute.”
+When he nodded, she closed the distance between them and spoke in a low, tight voice.
 “Look, I agreed to bring you, but I didn’t take you on as an understudy.
 Did you forget you got picked up by the cops this morning?”

-“No.” Cops must be another term for police, but how did she know they’d captured me?
+“No.” Cops must be another term for police, but how did she know all of this?

 “Then I’ll make this simple.
 From what I heard, the detectives investigating the Piedra Lisa Park robberies are coming by to speak with Dr. Maxwell.
-You wouldn’t know anything about that now would you?”
+You wouldn’t know anything about that now would you, Rayen?”

-I ignored her sarcastic tone.
-“No.” At least, I hoped not.
+Ignoring her sarcastic tone, Rayen replied, “No.” At least, she hoped not.

-“Better hope not, because if they find anything tying you to the crime spree that’s been going on, they’ll take you with them.”
-A smug glow lit her eyes.
+“Better not be the case, because if they find anything tying you to the crime spree that’s been going on, they’ll take you with them.”
+A smug glow lit Hannah’s gaze.
 “Just be sure to be in Dr. Maxwell’s office at five sharp or losing permanent placement here will be the least of your worries.
 You’ll be sent ... somewhere else.”

-She gave me another dismissive glare then walked calmly into the classroom.
+She gave Rayen another dismissive glare then walked calmly into the classroom.

 Permanent placement?
-I didn’t want to stay here.
-But neither did I want to be shunted off to someplace worse.
+Rayen didn’t want to stay here, but neither did she want to be shunted off to someplace worse.

-Did I have a home?
-My gut said yes.
+Did she even have a home?
+Her gut said yes.

 “Let’s go, Rayen,” Mr. Suarez said with a cool politeness, lifting his chin toward the classroom.
 His voice was less hostile than Dr. Maxwell’s and not nearly as superior sounding as Nicholas’s had been.

-I mentally marked Mr. Suarez as not a threat.
-Besides, like everything else today, I had no choice but to comply.
+Rayen mentally marked Mr. Suarez as not a threat.
+Besides, like everything else today, she had no choice but to comply.

-I hated having no say over my life.
+She hated having no say over her life.

-A low murmur clouded the room until I walked in and everyone stopped talking to look.
-At me.
-I’d faced a sentient beast out in the desert.
-This shouldn’t be worse, but my stomach kinked at moving deeper into the room.
-Fifteen pairs of eyes took stock and judged me on the spot.
+A low murmur clouded the room until she walked in then everyone stopped talking to look.
+At her.
+She’d faced a sentient beast out in the desert.
+This shouldn’t be worse, but her stomach kinked at moving deeper into the room.
+Fifteen pairs of eyes took stock and judged her on the spot.

 Not a friendly face among them.

-Actually there were sixteen counting Hannah, but she ignored me.
+To be specific, there were sixteen pairs counting Hannah, but she hadn’t followed their gazes.
 She’d taken her seat on the right side of the room and had her chin down, focused on setting up a slim rectangular unit on her desk.
-It was similar to the one with the apple-shaped emblem that Dr. Maxwell had used.
+This one was similar to the unit with the apple-shaped emblem that Dr. Maxwell had used.

-Based on the wide eyes and snorts of barely suppressed laughter, especially from the girls in the room, the general consensus was that I didn’t belong.
+Based on the wide eyes and snorts of barely suppressed laughter, especially from the girls in the room, the consensus was that Rayen didn’t belong.

-“This is Rayen,” Mr. Suarez informed the room, then he told me, “Take one of the two seats in the back on the left, but don’t turn on the monitor.”
+“This is Rayen,” Mr. Suarez informed the room, then gave her instructions.
+“Take one of the two seats in the back on the left, but don’t turn on the monitor.”

 Monitors and keyboards.

 Finally, something clicked.
-I knew what a monitor was, and a keyboard.
+She knew what a monitor was, and a keyboard.

-Maybe coming in here would rattle my memory.
+Maybe coming in here would rattle her memory.

-Most of the kids seemed to be my age.
-As I walked toward the last desk on the left, one of the guys I passed studied me with blatant interest, then softly said, “Hel-looo, baby.”
+Most of the kids seemed to be her age.
+As she approached the last desk on the left with seating for two people, one of the guys she passed studied her with blatant interest.
+He softly said, “Hel-looo, baby.”

-I might not grasp every meaning, but I did understand that wolfish look, especially when the girl next to him hissed something angry under her breath.
-He just kept smiling at me.
-I might not belong here and had no idea who I was, but I knew when a boy was interested, and recognized female jealousy.
+Hmm.
+Rayen might not grasp every meaning, but she did understand that wolfish look, especially when the girl next to him hissed something angry under her breath.
+He just kept smiling at Rayen.

-I kept my eyes on the back corner.
-All I had to do was stay out of trouble and make it to the meeting in Dr. Maxwell’s office at five o’clock.
+All she had to do was stay out of trouble and make it to the meeting in Dr. Maxwell’s office at five o’clock.

-I settled into my chair, glad not to be in the front on display any longer.
+Rayen settled into her chair, glad not to be in the front on display any longer.

 The teacher scanned the room again.
 “Where’s Tony?”

-When no one answered, Mr. Suarez scribbled on a paper pad, then turned and wrote words on a white wall behind him that read:
+When no one answered, Mr. Suarez scribbled a note on his paper, placed it on his desk, and said, “Let’s get started.”
+He wrote words on a white wall behind him that read:

 Deadline for the Top Ten Competition: May 15, 2018

-Wait, I understood that.
+Wait, she understood that.
 The words at least, but not what they meant.

-The instructor set down his pad.
+The instructor used his marker to tap the letters.
 “Deadline for this year’s competition.
 That’s two weeks from today, folks.”

-I toyed with the date in my mind, but 2018 triggered no concrete memories.
-Surely something significant had happened this year in my life.
+Rayen toyed with the date in her mind, but 2018 triggered no memories.
+Surely something significant had happened this year in her life.

-The more I studied the date it did feel familiar, and pressing.
+The more she studied the date it began to feel familiar.
 Significant.
 Why?

-Every time I tried to concentrate hard on anything, an ache bit into my forehead.
-I rubbed my temple then dropped my hand.
-My fingers touched the green book.
+Every time she tried to concentrate hard on anything, an ache bit into her forehead.
+She rubbed her temple then dropped her hand, fingers touching the green book.

-As Mr. Suarez started talking about the project, I propped the book on my desktop and opened it, reading the first page of introduction.
-Hannah was right about how long it’d take to get through this thing, but I couldn’t get past how special holding a book felt.
+As Mr. Suarez started talking about the project, she opened the book, reading the first page of introduction.
+Hannah was right about how long it’d take to get through this thing, but Rayen couldn’t get past how special holding a book felt.

 Mr. Suarez paused.

-I clutched the book tighter and the energy rolled down my arms until my fingers tingled.
+Her heart pounded.
+She clutched the book tighter.
+Energy rolled down her arms until her fingers tingled.

-Pages fluttered past as if I fanned the pages, but I only held the book.
+Pages fluttered past as if she fanned the pages, but she only held the book.

-In less than a minute, I’d finished the book.
+In less than a minute, she’d finished the book.
 And slammed it shut, earning a hard stare from a girl at the next table over.
-Her gaze ended with a frown that said, “freak.”
+Her gaze ended with a frown and a whispered word.
+“Freak.”

-Pushing the book away, I looked at my trembling hands.
+Pushing the book away, Rayen looked at her trembling hands.